JuanVDW/PCNSE/Content-ID.md

      * Default: Default action that will happen that will be applied to traffic.
 Generally used for PoC and initial deployments
 * Each individual vuln signature has a predefined default action.
 The default action can be seen under:
      * Objects > Security Profiles > Vulnerability Protection > Add > Exceptions - then select 'show all signatures' checkbox
-* New updates are released 2x a week from PAN. *
+* New updates are released 2x a week from PAN
 * Rules can be configured to take packet captures
 * Threat Name can be for 'any' for all, or a specific string to only scan for signatures matching that name
 * Categories can be for Any or a specific CVE/Vendor ID
 * Actions can include:
      * Allow: Permit without logging
-     * Alert: Allow with Logging
+     * Alert: Allow with logging
-     * Drop: drops and logs
+     * Drop: Drops and logs
      * Reset Client: TCP, sends a TCP reset to the client.
 UDP: Drops traffic/session
      * Reset Server: TCP: sends a TCP reset to the server.
 UDP: Drops traffic/session
      * Reset Both: TCP: sents TCP resets to both client and server.
 UDP: Drops the connection/session